-Information discussed, along with a thorough physical examination, allows you and your veterinarian to create a plan to help your cat remain healthy.
-Regular check-ups can help avoid medical emergencies since veterinarians can often detect conditions or diseases that may affect your cat’s health long before they become significant, painful, or more costly to treat.
+During a regular check-up you share information with your veterinarian about how your cat behaves at home.
+This history along with a thorough physical examination, allows you and your veterinarian to create a plan to help your cat remain healthy.
+Regular check-ups can help avoid medical emergencies by detecting conditions or diseases before they become significant, painful, or more costly to treat.

 5. Kittens Have 26 Teeth, While Adult Cats Have 30.

-That equates to a lot of dental care!
-Periodontal disease is considered the most prevalent disease in cats three years of age and older.
-Often there are no obvious signs of dental disease.
+That equals a lot of dental care!
+Periodontal disease is considered the most common disease in cats three years of age and older.
+Often there aren’t any obvious signs of dental disease.
 Most cats with dental disease still eat without a noticeable change in appetite.
-Discuss your cat’s teeth at their routine preventive care veterinary visit.
+Discuss your cat’s teeth at their annual check-up.

-Find a Cat Friendly Practice® designated veterinary clinic near you.
+Find a Cat Friendly Practice® near you.
 You are an important member of your cat’s healthcare team.
-You can be instrumental in helping your cat live a happy and healthy quality of life.
+You can help your cat live a happy and healthy life.